-This morning we transfer to Suryanelli, a small town near the famous Munnar Hill Station.
-This is our gateway into the stunning Western Ghats mountain range, and a rich area of bio-diversity.
-Here we will be surrounded by flocks of birds and rolling hills dotted with tea and cardamom plantations established by the British in the late 19th century.
+After breakfast we transfer to Suryanelli, a small town near the famous Munnar hill station.
+This is our gateway into the stunning Western Ghats mountain range, an area rich in bio-diversity.
+Here we will be surrounded by flocks of birds and rolling hills dotted with tea and cardamom plantations established in the late 19th century.

-We reach Suryanelli by midday and begin our afternoon trek, 6km through grassland and pine forest until we reach Kalypso Camp, where we stay overnight.
-This evening we explore the local area on a walk with a naturalist who will teach us about the global environmental issues which are impacting the local area and economy.
+We should reach Suryanelli by midday and after lunch we begin our trek, 6km through grassland and pine forest, until we reach Kalypso Camp, where we stay overnight.